Bradylus/Minecraft/schematics/README.md

   the top left) until the proper lamps are lit
 - configure the crafter (just beneath the input chests); only disable slots as needed, no need to prefill the crafter
-- for each disabled slot in the crafter, turn off the corresponding torch in the back of the machine (this is to have the auto shut-off system ignore this slot)
+- for each disabled slot in the crafter, flick the corresponding lever at the back of the machine to extend the piston (this is to have the auto shut-off system ignore this slot)
 - insert the ingredients in the input chests
 - start the machine (note block on the bottom left)

-If the machine does not start, either some ingredients are missing or the disabled slot config in the back is wrong (all torches must be off once all ingredients have been added).
+If the machine does not start, check the pistons at the back of the machines: with all ingredients inserted and disabled slots properly configured, all pistons should be extended.

 Once a crafting batch is complete, the machine will stop in an invalid state.
-You will need to press Manual Advance once to put it back in its initial state (see below).
+You will need to press Manual Advance twice to put it back in its initial state (see below).